Communicable Diseases

 Lice DO NOT transmit any disease and are considered a “nuisance” problem by both the Center for Disease Control and the Howard County Health Department.

-Students with nits or lice
+Students with Lice or Nits

 A student with complaints of an itchy scalp will be evaluated by the health room staff.
 If live lice are found, the parent/guardian will be notified about the need to treat with a pediculocide.
-“No Nit” policies are no longer indicated by the American Academy of Pediatrics.
-Therefore, students that present with nits will not be sent home.
+“No Nit” policies are no longer indicated by the American Academy of Pediatrics; therefore, students that present with nits will not be sent home.

-Students will be required to show proof of treatment prior to the return of school including but not limited to the prescription or over the counter box.
-The recommendation is to retreat the student in 7-10 days per the product instructions.
+Students will be required to show proof of treatment prior to the return of school, including but not limited to the prescription or over-the-counter box.
+It is important that families follow the instructions provided by the manufacturer.
+Most products require a second treatment in 7-10 days per the product instructions.

 Health Room staff will check any close contacts such as siblings and/or other students with symptoms.
 Routine screenings are not recommended.